MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/started.rst.txt

-.. _guides:
+.. _started:

 Getting Started
 ===============

-See Installation for details on how to run the tool.
+See :ref:`installation`. for details on how to install and run this tool.

 - Once you load the tool you should see the interface.